Explainer

 So you’ve just applied for a BTO or you’re a seasoned homeowner doing some renovations and looking forward to your brand new HDB.
 Before you go all out, why not use the time to brush up on some of the rules and regulations of your dream home.

-Our HDB blocks are the kampungs of our generation and there’s no better way to foster neighborly spirits than making sure you don’t step on anyone’s toes – or worse, risk getting into trouble with the authorities.
-If you don’t want your neighbors to close the lift doors on you every time they see you approaching, make sure to keep these rules in mind.
+Our HDB blocks are the kampungs of our generation and there’s no better way to foster neighbourly spirits than making sure you don’t step on anyone’s toes – or worse, risk getting into trouble with the authorities.
+If you don’t want your neighbours to close the lift doors on you every time they see you approaching, make sure to keep these rules in mind.

 1. No hanging of wet laundry